play2war/play2-war-plugin/README.md

 ### Configure logging

-You probably need to override default Play 2.0 logging configuration because :
+You probably need to override default Play 2.0 logging configuration because:

 - An external file will be written in ``$USER_HOME/logs/...``